debersonpaula/redux-flow-mapper/README.md

 ```

 ### FlowTriggers

 Triggers are interceptors that listen to action completion and returns the previous and new changed state.

+And must be used to trigger events from another actions.

+This trigger can't be used to listen to event in the same class that hold the trigger function.

 ```ts
 import {FlowActions, getTrigger} from 'redux-flow-mapper';